motopress/mphb-elementor/readme.txt

 == Changelog ==

+= 1.0.3, XXX =
+* Added set of actions to be executed before and after Hotel Booking & Elementor Integration widgets render.

 = 1.0.2, Oct 16 2018 =
 * Added the ability to set the attributes for advanced search.